mikerowehl/ai-samples/supervisor/README.md

 moving the model underlying the agents from gpt-4o to qwen3:8b (running locally using ollama).
 I haven't been able to get this to make it past the first handoff from the supervisor at all.
-It seems like the model has everyting it needs to determine it needs to make a tool call to pass control, but it just never actually outputs the call to the tool:
+It seems like the model has everything it needs to determine it needs to make a tool call to pass control, but it just never actually outputs the call to the tool: